wp-plugins/youtube-white-label-shortcode/readme.txt

 == Changelog ==

+= Version 0.1.7 (6/1/11) =

+* For some reason YouTube&trade; started auto-playing videos whether or not the `autoplay` parameter was set to `0` (false).
+But if not there it doesn't auto-play.
+So this update fixes that untill they fix it or change it again.

 = Version 0.1.6 (5/21/11) =

 * Fixed jQuery output, again.
 This time fixed what I overwrote from `0.1.1` update.